Associate Professor of Sociology

 Michael Rocque received his PhD from Northeastern University’s School of Criminology and Criminal Justice.
 Professor Rocque is from Augusta, Maine and attended the University of Maryland for his Master’s degree.
 His research interests are criminological theory, racial disparities in the criminal justice system, and desistance from crime.

 BA, University of Maine; MA, University of Maryland; PhD., Northeastern University

-Forrest, W., Hay, C., Widdowson, A., & Rocque, M. (Forthcoming).
+Forrest, W., Hay, C., Widdowson, A., & Rocque, M. (2019).
 The development of impulsivity and risk-seeking: Implications for the dimensionality and stability of self-control Criminology.

-Ozkan, T., Rocque, M., & Posick, C. (Forthcoming).
+Ozkan, T., Rocque, M., & Posick, C. (2019).
 Reconsidering the link between depression and crime: A longitudinal assessment.
 Criminal Justice & Behavior.

 Rocque, M, Saunoris, JW, & Marshall, EC.
-(Forthcoming).
+(2019).
 Revisiting the relationship between the economy and crime: The role of the shadow economy.
 Justice Quarterly.

 Duwe, G, & Rocque, M. (2018).
 The home-field advantage and the perils of professional judgment: Evaluating the performance of the Static-99R and the MnSOST-3 in predicting sexual recidivism.
 Law and Human Behavior.
 42(3): 269-279.

 Posick, C., & Rocque, M. (2018).
 Great debates in criminology.
 Routledge, London.